uvhs-comp/uvhs-comp.github.io/README.md

 ### Example use of `%` and `//`

-If you had a variable holding a total number of seconds, however you wanted minutes and seconds.
+If you have a variable holding a total number of seconds, however you wanted minutes and seconds.
 Using `%` and `//` this can easily be calculated.

 ```python
 TotalSeconds = 504